goschtl/zope/z3c.responseheaders/trunk/src/z3c/responseheaders/README.txt

 ===================================

-This package provides an implementation for setting response headers (e.g. for chahe settings) on browser views by registering views on views.
+This package provides an implementation for setting response headers (e.g. for cache-control settings) on browser views by registering views on views.
 This way we do not have to change view code in order to set headers differently.

 To demonstrate this behaviour we create a browserview and a content